cctsao1008/TMR/README.md

 -----------------------------

-Feel free to send e-mail to me, If you need further information or assistance.
+Please feel free to contact me by an email if you need further information.

 Sincerely yours.